Aldo-Olascoaga/Image-Recognition-Programme/README.md

 # Image-Recognition-Programme

-This programme recognises animals using Deep Learning concepts.
+• This programme is able to recognise animals thanks to some Deep Learning concepts applied on it.

+• Artificial Neural Networks and Convolutional Neural Networks were employed to get the best predictions possible.